thofisch/doc-api/docs/representations.md

 - **DO** return `403 Forbidden` when your serer will not let the client gain access (authenticated or not).
 - **DO** return `404 Not Found` when the resource is not found.
 If possible, return a reason in the message body.
 - **DO** return `405 Not Allowed` when an HTTP method is not allowed.
 Return an `Allow` header with methods that are valid for the resource.
-- **DO** return `406 Not Acceptable`. when the resource can only generate content not acceptable according to the `Accept` headers sent in the request.
+- **DO** return `406 Not Acceptable` when the resource can only generate content not acceptable according to the `Accept` headers sent in the request.
 - **DO** return `408 Request Timeout` when the server times out waiting for the resource.
 - **DO** return `409 Conflict` when the request conflicts with the current state of the resource.
 Include a body explaining the reason.
 - **DO** return `410 Gone` when the resource used to exist, but it does not anymore.
 You may not be able to return this unless you tracked deleted resources, then return `404 Not Found`.